solution-loisir/webc-starter-kit/README.md

 This is really a blog stater project, but can be adapted to other means.
 I entend to use this as a base for my futur projects.

 ## Config: `eleventy.config.js`
-Since Eleventy v2.0.0, it's possible to use differently named config file.
-This poject uses `eleventy.config.js` located at the project's root.
+The `eleventy.config.js` config file is located at the project's root.
 The config file uses the `addPlugin` method to import the different parts of configuration which all lives in the `config` folder (except for external plugins).
 Here's a sample of the config object.
 ```js
 return {
   dir: {